 If you visit the Inverness Museum, you’ll learn about the Picts, a group of people who inhabited north and east Scotland from around the 3rd to 9th centuries AD.
 They’re particularly well known for their carved stone monuments, which feature a range of symbols and patterns.
 The meaning and purpose of these markings are still unknown, which is part of what makes them so interesting.

-The Pictish Trail continues north along the coast all the way to Dunrobin Castle Museum, so it makes an interesting extra layer to add if you’re driving the North Coast 500.
+The Pictish Trail continues north along the coast all the way to Dunrobin Castle Museum, so it makes an interesting extra layer if you’re driving the North Coast 500.
 You can download a Pictish Trail map here.

 Things to Do Near Inverness

 Inverness is a great base for day trips, and some of the best attractions in the Highlands are within easy reach.
-We cover a few favourites here, and you can find many more ideas in our guide to day trips from Inverness.
+We cover a few favourites here, and you can find many more in our guide to day trips from Inverness.

 Loch Ness

 First on the list, and for good reason.
-Loch Ness is just 8 miles from Inverness by road, and it’s the largest body of fresh water in the UK by volume.
+Loch Ness is just eight miles from Inverness by road, and it’s the largest body of fresh water in the UK by volume.
 It’s also home to one of the world’s most famous cryptozoological creatures, which you’ll hear about approximately six thousand times during your visit (whether you spot anything on the sonar is another matter entirely).

 The city of Inverness is called Inbhir Nis in Scottish Gaelic, which translates to “mouth of the River Ness.”
 The river connects the loch with the sea, and forms part of Scotland’s Great Glen, a 62-mile fault line linking Fort William to Inverness.